 Theoretically, since contrastive learning is carried out among samples within a batch, increasing the batch size will probably bring more adequate comparisons and avoid overfitting.
-So a potential optimization direction is to increase the batch size.
-However, according to the original unsup-SimCSE paper, a larger batch size does not always lead to improvements.
+However, according to the original unsup-SimCSE paper \cite{gao2021simcse}, a larger batch size does not always lead to improvements.
 The performance even decreases when the batch size exceeds a threshold.
-For example, for the unsup-Simcse model based on the bert-base-uncased, the optimal setting of the batch size is 64.
-Smaller or larger batch sizes will reduce the effectiveness.
-We assume that as the batch size increases, probably more similar samples of a sentence are introduced.
-However, they still constitute negative pairs with the sentence, which is detrimental to the learning of the model.
-To verify our assumption, we design a probing statistical experiment for different batch sizes.
-We use the currently best semantic textual similarity model, i.e., the supervised SimCSE-RoBERTa$_{large}$ model published by \cite{gao2021simcse}, to measure the cosine similarity of a pair.
-Given a batch size $N$, we randomly sample a batch and measure all the similarity between any two sentences in it, i.e., the similarity of each negative pair, resulting in a $N \times N$ matrix.
-We sort the matrix by column in an ascending order and slice the top 4 rows, which denotes the top 4 closest neighbours for each sentence in the batch.
-Then we calculate the mean value of each row, getting the top 4 mean similarity values for the batch.
-We repeat this procedure 100 times to avoid randomness and average the 100 batches' top 4 mean similarity values.
-We plot the experiment result in Figure\ref{batch_sim}, and obviously, all the top 4 similarity values increase as the batch size increases.
-Considering the pair construction procedure in most contrastive learning methods like unsup-SimCSE, the observation means that, in a larger batch, there will be negative pairs that are actually formed of similar sentences.
-When the batch size does not exceed a threshold, the top similarity scores of negative pairs will not be so high, thus the built negative pairs are good for training.
-But when the batch size exceeds the threshold, negative pairs with high similarity are introduced, which will mislead the model training.
-In some way, this explains why in the unsup-SimCSE experiments, increasing the batch size firstly improves the model performance but then degrades it.
-Therefore, achieving sufficient comparison for samples in a ``safe" (not too large) batch is particularly important.
+We assume that as the batch size increases, more similar sentence samples are probably introduced and easily constitute false-negative pairs, which is detrimental to the learning of the model.
+We design a probing statistical experiment for different batch sizes to verify our assumption.
+We use the currently best semantic textual similarity model, i.e., the SimCSE-RoBERTa$_{large}$ \cite{gao2021simcse} to measure the cosine similarity of sentence pairs.
+Randomly sampling a batch with $N$ sentences, we measure the similarity between all negative pairs within the batch.
+We calculate the batch's top 4 mean similarity values.
+We repeat the procedure 100 times and average to eliminate randomness.
+As shown in Figure\ref{batch_sim}, the top 4 similarity values increase as the batch size increases.
+It means that, in a larger batch, there will be negative pairs comprised of more similar sentences.
+When the batch size does not exceed a threshold, the negative pairs of similar sentences are hard negatives and good for training.
+But when the batch size exceeds, false-negative pairs with higher similarity are introduced, which will mislead the model training.
+Therefore, achieving sufficient comparison for samples in a ``confident'' (not too large) batch is particularly important.